 8. On the Destination System page, select VMware Infrastructure virtual machine from the dropdown.
 Enter the VMware Infrastructure server credentials in the box that populates.
 Click Next to continue.

-9. On the Destination Virtual Machine page, enter a Name value for the VM you would like convert the disks to.
-Because this will create a new VM, the name must be unique.
+9. On the Destination Virtual Machine page, enter a Name value for the VM you would like to convert the disks to.
+The name must be unique.
 Click Next to continue.

 10. When prompted, select the destination host, datastore, and the virtual machine version for the VM that the converter will create.